CALL US ON 080 777 777 1

 A Latent Defect is a defect that is not detected by ordinary inspection, but lies hidden until sometime later, when it’s discovered because it causes a problem that everyone can see.
 An example of latent defects would be weak concrete in part of a bridge column, that looks the same as strong concrete, but collapses when a heavy truck drives over the bridge.

-What is a Contractors All Risk Insurance policy?
+What is not covered by a Contractors All Risk Policy?

 Why you need Contractors’ All Risk insurance